 Early History of the Ingall family

-Another 252 words (18 lines of text) are included under the topic Early Ingall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ingall research.
+Another 62 words (4 lines of text) are included under the topic Early Ingall History in all our PDF Extended History products and printed products wherever possible.

 Ingall Spelling Variations